WIBCA Board of Directors

 Craig JacksonDirector of Diversity

 Tim KellyInternational Travel Coordinator

-In his 19th season at the head coach at Mountlake Terrace High School and 31st season overall as a basketball coach at the school, Nalin served under his mentor and legendary WIBCA Hall of Fame basketball coach Roger Ottmar for 13 of those.
+The current head coach at Mountlake Terrace High School with 30+ years as a basketball coach at the school, Nalin served under his mentor and legendary WIBCA Hall of Fame basketball coach Roger Ottmar for 13 of those.
 Nalin earned his B.A. in Business Technology from Central Washington and his Masters Degree from Grand Canyon University.
-Nalin has been teaching Business Technology at MTHS for 22 years.
-Leadership-wise, Nalin has been the President/Executive Director of (WIBCA) Washington Interscholastic Basketball Coaches Association (http://www.wibca.com/) for the past ten years, President of the Edmonds School District Coaches Association for the past twelve years and is Past President of the Washington State Coaches Association (http://www.washcoach.com/).
-Recently, he was named to the National Federation of High School Sport Medicine Committee.
-Nalin is the Past President of the National High School Basketball Coaches (http://nhsbca.org/) which represents high school basketball coaches across the country.
-In the summer of 2018 Nalin was inducted into the state boys basketball coaches (WIBCA) Hall of Fame.
+Nalin has been teaching Business Technology at MTHS since the mid-90’s.
+Leadership-wise, Nalin has been the President/Executive Director of (WIBCA) Washington Interscholastic Basketball Coaches Association (http://www.wibca.com/) , President of the Edmonds School District Coaches Association and is Past President of the Washington State Coaches Association (http://www.washcoach.com/).
+Nalin is currently on the Executive Board of the National High School Basketball Coaches Association (http://nhsbca.org/) which represents high school basketball coaches across the country.
+In the summer of 2018, Nalin was inducted into the state boys basketball coaches (WIBCA) Hall of Fame.

 Bruce is the Head Boys Basketball Coach at Sunnyside High School.
 This is his 17th year as a Head Boys Coach having previously coached at Granger, Highland and Riverside Christian.
 Bruce also serves as Washington State Coach’s Association representative for YVIAA District 5.
 Bruce and his wife Dee have 5 children and 9 grandchildren and live in Sunnyside, Wa.